Qantas, Korean Air check A380s for wing cracks

 The first round of checks covered one third of the fleet and applied only to jets that had exceeded that number of flights.

-South Korea said on Thursday it would order Korean Air (003490.KS) to carry out checks on its five A380 planes, but gave no timetable for the inspections.
+South Korea said on Thursday it would order Korean Air to carry out checks on its five A380 planes.

+"Although there is no safety problem with the newly introduced A380 fleet of Korean Air, we will soon issue an inspection order," said an official at Ministry of Land, Transport and Maritime Affairs.

 Qantas said the first mandatory inspection was due within six weeks, with a further two scheduled later in the year.